shanna747/project/README.md

 <center>&#9734; You may reach me at 727smorris@gmail.com &#9734;</center>

 <h2>Clients & Projects</h2>
-<p>I build locator and dealers sites for all clients listed below.
+<p>I've built the locator and dealers sites for all clients listed below.
 Use a locator to search your area and dealer results will display .</p>
 <br>
 <ul>
     <li><a href="https://www.towmastertrailerdealers.com/">Towmaster Trailers</a></li>